jvenuto80/ESP32-Dog-Door/README.md

 Contributions are welcome!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See the [LICENSE](LICENSE) file for details.